kiiirtiiii/rock-paper-scissors/README.md

 # rock_paper_scissors
-Simple game using tkinter and random module in python.
+Simple game using "tkinter" and "random" module in python with different themes to provide costomization to the user.